romanstr-code/milestone-project-three/README.md

 - * Most of the code was from [Materialize](https://materializecss.com/).
 - * Most [Python](https://www.python.org/) code was tooken from [Tim Nelson](https://github.com/TravelTimN) Lessons.
 - * JavaScript code for Recipes page was taken from [W3schools](https://www.w3schools.com)
+- * Recipes Modal Form was inspired from fellow collegue Amy Keedwell.

 ### Content<hr>
 - * Text was written by me.